5 New Ways to Make Oatmeal for Breakfast

 1. Bake it.

 You could almost pass baked oatmeal off for dessert, that’s how indulgent it feels.
-The funny thing is, though, it’s no less wholesome than your regular bowl and also happens to be even easier to make.
+The funny thing is, though, it’s no less wholesome than your regular bowl and might be even easier to make.
 It’s also the ultimate way to serve up oatmeal to a crowd.

 2. Turn it into breakfast cookies.